Birth of the Saraz Handpan

 The album was released later in 2015.

-The crew began exploring limited edition deep drawn shells fabricated by Shellopan in France as well as from another builder in the USA.
+The crew began exploring limited edition deep drawn shells fabricated by Shellopan in France as well as Isthmus Handpans in the USA.
 In addition to fully hammered shaped and rolled shells, the new shell forming process introduced novel insights into the internal structure of the steel.

 Two new sizes of Saraz were also introduced.
 In addition to the original 21” diameter Saraz, the crew began building 20” and 19” diameter instruments in order to utilize better internal resonance for each offered scale.
 By using 3 different diameters, many inherent wobbles of frequencies that do not want to resonant with stable sustain in a particular sized chamber are eliminated.